codesandbox/codesandboxer/packages/codesandboxer/README.md

 #### extraDependencies

 An object with packages formatted in the same way as the dependencies in a `package.json` which will always be included in a sandbox, even if it is not found within the example's tree.

-### template

-This template string sets what codesandbox template to use.
-Currently we support:

-- `create-react-app`
-- `create-react-app-typescript`

-We auto-detect which one we think we should use, so you should only need to provide this if you want to override our selected template.

-Unsupported templates will still cause the bundled files to be sent to codesandbox under that template, but the bundling may fail.

 ### sendFilesToCSB()